mboyanna/simpletrends/README.md

 Developer API
 -----
 Instagram (and Facebook) maintain a developer API which changes from time to time.
-Programatic client is tied to specific version of developer API, and needs to be change when the developer API changes.
+This client is tied to specific version of developer API, and needs to be changed when the developer API changes.
 In this implementation we support the Instagram API v1 and a few ways to retrieve information.
 Some of the ways are listed below.
 There are building blocks available for implementing many more ways.

 Software versions supported
 -----
 This client will work only for specific versions of the components, as listed below:
-Instagram Developer API v1
+* Instagram Developer API v1
-Python 3+
+* Python 3+

 Security and client mode limitations
 -----